-The College of Science at Northeastern University is hosting “Sustaining Coastal Cities,” a conference on the critical role and fragile state of marine ecosystems.
-It will be held on May 22 and 23, 2013 on its Boston campus.
+On May 22 and 23, 2013, the College of Science at Northeastern University hosted “Sustaining Coastal Cities,” a conference on the critical role and fragile state of marine ecosystems.

 The relationship between cities and their nearby coastal resources is at risk due to increases in temperature, sea level rise, natural disasters, ocean acidity, biodiversity loss, and environmental pollutants.
-This conference will officially launch the Urban Coastal Sustainability Initiative at Northeastern University, a cutting-edge science and policy center committed to generating research and developing solutions toward the sustainability of city coastal regions.
-The 2013 kick-off meeting will bring together international experts who will focus on the general plight of marine ecosystems and the state of marine fisheries.
+The conference officially launched the Urban Coastal Sustainability Initiative at Northeastern University, a cutting-edge science and policy center committed to generating research and developing solutions toward the sustainability of city coastal regions.
+This meeting brought together international experts who will focus on the general plight of marine ecosystems and the state of marine fisheries.

-On Wednesday, May 22, 2013, Dr. Sylvia Earle will be giving a free public lecture titled, “Overview of Challenges Facing Marine Ecosystems.”
-Dr. Earle will be giving the Burba Family Keynote Lecture.
+Dr. Sylvia Earle’s lecture, “Overview of Challenges Facing Marine Ecosystems” was the Burba Family Keynote Lecture.

 - Sylvia Earle, National Geographic Society Explorer-in-Residence, called Her Deepness by the New Yorker and the New York Times, Living Legend by the Library of Congress, and first Hero for the Planet by Time Magazine, is an oceanographer, explorer, author and lecturer with experience as a field research scientist, government official, and director for corporate and non-profit organizations